 Remembering Bruno Sammartino, who passed away on April 18th, 2018.
-If you’re of that particular age and were blessed to see Bruno Sammartino live where the love for this impossibly charismatic man was palpable, you’ll never forget those deafening roars.
+If you’re of that particular age and were blessed to see him live – where the love for this impossibly charismatic man was palpable – you’ll never forget the deafening roars.

-Memories Of Bruno Sammartino Live at Madison Square Garden
+Memories Of Bruno Sammartino at Madison Square Garden

 Nearly a half-century and thousands of live matches later, there isn’t a wrestler I love more than Bruno.